loukaspd/android-google-signin-unity/README.md

 ### Create a new project and import the plugin
-Create a new Unity project and import the `GoogleSignIn-1.0.0.unitypackage` (or the latest version).
+Create a new Unity project and import the `AndroidGoogleSignIn.unitypackage` (latest version).
-This contains native code, C# Unity code needed to call the Google Sign-In API for both Android.
+This contains native code, C# Unity code needed to call the Google Sign-In API for Android.

-### Import the sample scene
-Import the `GoogleSignIn-sample.unitypackage` which contains the sample scene and scripts.
-This package is not needed if you are integrating Google Sign-in into your own application.

-### Configure the web client id
-1. Open the sample scene in `Assets/SignInSample/MainScene`.
-2. Select the Canvas object in the hierarchy and enter the web client id in the __SignInSampleScript__ component.
+### Call Init, Login methods in one of your scripts
+1. call `var googleSignInScript = AndroidGoogleSignIn.Init(this.gameObject);` to initialize the script
+2. call `googleSignInScript.SignIn(WEB_CLIENT_ID, GoogleSuccessCallback, GoogleErrorCallback);` passing your __Web client ID__, a success and an error callback methods

 ## Building for Android
 1. Under Build Settings, select Android as the target platform.